amrithesh-rao/namaste-react/Chapter 05 - Lets get hooked/Theory/Assignment.md

 ## \* as export

-- it will export all the named imports into a single variable mentioned in import statement. it wont include default export.
+- it will export all the named imports into \*. it wont include default export.
 - ex: <br/>export const MyComponent = () => {} <br/>export const MyComponent2 = () => {} <br/>export const MyComponent3 = () => {}</br> will be imported as,
   import \* as MyComponents from "filepath"; we can use them is jsx as, <br /> <MainComponents.MyComponent />
   <MainComponents.MyComponent2 />